Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

 when $2x+4\ge 3z$ and

 when $2x+4\le 3z$.
 While $\Phi$ may look like an innocent map, drawing an orbit of this map reveals an interesting pattern (Figure \ref{f:chaos}).
-It turns out \emph{all} orbits yield pretty much the same image.
+It turns out \emph{all} orbits yield pretty much the same image, typical of a \emph{chaotic attractor}.

-In the next section, we will introduce tools (well known in the mathematical community) to assert the chaotic nature of this dynamics, and more importantly of the sequence of elected candidates along any orbit.
-While we will not \emph{prove} chaos here, we will show compelling numerical evidence.
-We will also construct a simpler example where chaos follows from well-known results in the dynamical system literature.
-This is to be understood as a rather theoretical study; in practice there is very little difference between a bad cycle and a chaotic attractor.
-However it is worthwhile to realize that in a continuous-state model, orbits can have much more varied behavior than converging to an equilibrium or a periodic orbit.